isabella232/PlanetaryComputerDataCatalog/how-to-add-data.md

 ```
 This should make the viewer to display your new data layer as one of collection options.

-## How to add more dates for the layer
+## How to add more dates for DEP data layer

 `/public/stac/sentinel-2-cloudless/mosaicinfo.json` is the [file](https://github.com/developmentseed/PlanetaryComputerDataCatalog/blob/develop/public/stac/sentinel-2-cloudless/mosaicInfo.json) that holds the information about Digital Earth Pacific's Sentinel 2 Cloudless data.
 If you want to add a different date for this dataset, copy one of already existing mosaic, edit the name(this name will show up in the dropdown), format(`cog` or `mosaicjson`), url (url where your cog, or mosaicjson is hosted) as needed and add as one of mosaics.
 Once this file edited and committed to `develop` branch, the change will show up to viewer automatically.